FAQs for VirusScan Enterprise 8.x

 - Performance Monitor

-You can use Performance Monitor (PerfMon) to convey specifics of how much CPU is being used and for how long, giving you an idea of how the system or users are being impacted.
+You can use Performance Monitor (PerfMon) to convey specifics of how much CPU is being used and for how long, giving you an idea of how the system or users are being affected.
 Use PerfMon to monitor the performance object's Process, Processor, and Memory, capturing all counters and instances.
-McAfee advises that you use a sampling rate of 1 second for most issues that occur within a brief window of time or are predictable.
+The product development team advises that you use a sampling rate of one (1) second for most issues that occur within a brief window of time or are predictable.
 To reduce the potential size of the log generated, you can use fewer and more specific counters instead of capturing everything because this allows the capture to run for longer periods of time without creating an unwieldy log file.

 - McAfee Profiler

-McAfee released the McAfee Profiler for VirusScan to give visibility into what the product is doing, such as what files are being scanned.
+McAfee Profiler for VSE was released to give visibility into what the product is doing, such as what files are being scanned.
 The tool provides a mechanism for generating reports to add understanding to the data that is collected.

-NOTE: You might be able to create exclusions and/or leverage the Hi/Low/Default scanning profiles to create a configuration that improves performance.
+NOTE: You might be able to create exclusions and/or leverage the High/Low/Default scanning profiles to create a configuration that improves performance.
 For more details about this tool, see KB69683.

 - Windows Performance Monitoring Tool (XPerf)